Graduate Orientation

 Covering consent, data management and Indigenous Research Principles, this module provides essential guidance for graduate students conducting ethical research through the CFREB.
 Find which ethics board you're affiliated with on the website.

-Fall 2025 GradO livestream
+GradO Fall 2025 livestream